miladsade96/feip/ReactJS/main.md

 for creating modal dialogs, tooltips and other UI components that need to be positioned outside the normal flow of the page.

+**What is ReactDOMServer?**
+This is a module that allows you to render react components on the server.
+It is provided several methods for rendering components, including the renderToString method and the renderToStaticMarkup method.

+**How are error boundaries handled in React v15?**
+Error boundaries were not supported in React v15.
+Error handling in React v15 was less robust and could lead to entire application crashing if an error occurred during rendering.

+**What are the recommended ways for static type checking?**
+There are several recommended ways to implement static type checking in React, including using Typescript or Flow.
+Typescript and Flow are both static type checkers that can help to catch errors and bugs before they happen.
+The PropTypes library is another way to perform type checking, but it is less powerful than Typescript and Flow.
+ESLint is a code linter that can help to catch errors and enforce best practices, but it is not a type checker.

+**How to use InnerHTML in React?**
+You can use *dangerouslySetInnerHTML* prop to set the inner HTML of a component.
+The *dangerouslySetInnerHTML* prop is used to bypass React's built-in sanitization and allow arbitrary HTML to be injected into a component.
+However, this should be used with caution, as it can pose a security risk.

+**What will happen if you use setState in constructor?**
+If you use *setState* in a component's constructor, It will update the component's state.
+However, this is generally not recommended, as it can cause problems with initialization and lead to confusing code.
+It is bette to set the initial state in the constructor using *this.state* property.

+**How events are different in React?**
+Events in React are different from native events in several ways.
+React events are synthetic events that are cross-browser compatible and have the same API across all browsers.
+React events are also camelCase instead of lowercase.
+Finally, React event are different API than native events, including the ability to call *preventDefault* and *stopPropagation* on the event object.

 ## React Refs: